ringcentral/ringcentral-api-docs/docs/ai/ringsense4sales.md

 To get RingSense for Sales event notification for video meeting recordings, subscribe for this event:

 `/ai/ringsense/v1/public/accounts/~/domains/rcv/insights`

+Remember, the notification event is triggered only if a voice call or video meeting was recorded by a user who holds a RingSense for Sales license.

 ### Read RingSense for Sales data